worxli/fare-doging/README.md

 (Define dependent and independent variables you want to study.
 Say how you want to measure them.)
 (Why is your model a good abtraction of the problem you want to study?)
 (Are you capturing all the relevant aspects of the problem?)

+We model a set of train routes, which cost a fixed price and have a fixed number of trains on it.
+We also have a fixed number of people who are able to use the different train routes with a fixed number of rides over a specific time period.
+Each person has a probability to become a fare-dodger, this probability can change dependent on his social environement (his friend got controlled) or if he himself got into a control.

 ## Fundamental Questions